securityfirst/Umbrella_android/README.md

 * Backing Up

 **Communications:**
-These lessons mostly cover the security of information when it is sent or recieved.
+These lessons mostly cover the security of information when it is sent or received.

 * Mobile Phones
 * Making a call